Chart Color Schemes

 The level of residential development activity in Burnie - Wivenhoe is very low in comparison to the average area assessed nationally by AreaSearch

-Burnie-Wivenhoe has seen minimal construction activity with one new dwelling approved annually on average over the past five years (total of nine).
-This low development level reflects the rural nature of the area, where housing needs drive development rather than market demand.
-Note that such low approval numbers can lead to significant variations in yearly growth figures and relativities based on individual projects.
+Burnie-Wivenhoe has shown minimal construction activity, with an average of one new dwelling approved annually over the past five years (totaling nine).
+This low level of development reflects the rural nature of the area, where housing needs typically drive development rather than broad market demand.
+It is important to note that with such low approval numbers, yearly growth figures and relativities can vary significantly based on individual projects.

 Compared to the Rest of Tas., Burnie-Wivenhoe has much lower development activity, with patterns well below national averages.
-Recent development has been entirely detached houses, reflecting the area's rural character where larger properties are typical (85.0% at Census).
-This shows ongoing robust demand for family homes.
-The estimated population per dwelling approval is 2770 people, indicating a quiet, low activity development environment.
+Recent development in the area has been entirely comprised of detached houses, reflecting its rural character where larger properties are typical.
+This preference for detached housing (85.0% at Census) indicates ongoing robust demand for family homes.
+The estimated population count per dwelling approval is 2770 people, reflecting the quiet and low activity development environment in Burnie-Wivenhoe.

-Population projections show stability or decline, suggesting reduced housing demand pressures and benefiting potential buyers in Burnie-Wivenhoe.
+Population projections show stability or decline, which should lead to reduced housing demand pressures, benefiting potential buyers.

 Frequently Asked Questions - Development